Nothing So Practical

 Each additional hour of studying adds 4.9 SAT points.

-This front-door analysis relies on the strong assumption that motivation affects study hours only through the decision to take prep.
-This is unlikely true.
-Motivated students are going to study more regardless of whether they take a prep course.
-The point is to show the method, not to defend this particular DAG.
+This front-door estimate relies on the strong assumption that motivation affects study hours only through the decision to take prep.
+Motivated students are going to study more regardless of whether they take a prep course, which makes that assumption unlikely to hold.
+The point is to illustrate the method, not to defend this particular DAG.
+That said, the front-door adjustment is rarely used in practice because the required conditions are difficult to find in real-world data.

 P(Hdo(Prep))=P(HPrep)P(H \mid \text{do}(\text{Prep})) = P(H \mid \text{Prep})